-Will the content on the front end be automatically rendered after you enable the Markdown editor in the AnQiCMS background?The answer is affirmative, and the system also provides flexible configurations to meet your various needs.
+After you enable the Markdown editor in the AnQiCMS background, will the front-end content be automatically rendered?The answer is affirmative, and the system also provides flexible configurations to meet your various needs.

-Firstly, we need to understand how to enable this feature in the AnQiCMS backend.In the background management interface of Anqi CMS, you will find a section named "Global SettingsHere, you can easily find and check the option 'Enable Markdown Editor'.Once this option is activated, the system will know that you want to input and manage content in Markdown format.
+First, we need to understand how to enable this feature on the AnQiCMS backend.In the AnQi CMS backend management interface, you will find a section named "Global Settings", which includes "Content Settings".Here, you can easily find and check the option to enable Markdown editor.Once this option is activated, the system will know that you wish to input and manage content in Markdown format.

-Once this feature is enabled, all content you write in the content editing area using Markdown syntax will be automatically parsed and rendered into the corresponding HTML format after saving and publishing.
-This means that you do not need to manually write HTML tags, but only focus on the concise syntax of Markdown, such as using##Represents a second-level heading, use*Create an unordered list, or use**Bold text and so on, the system will automatically convert it into an HTML that browsers can recognize and display beautifully when the user visits the page.
+Once this feature is enabled, all the content you write in the content editing area using Markdown syntax will be automatically parsed and rendered into the corresponding HTML format on the website front end.
+This means that you do not need to manually write HTML tags, but focus on the concise syntax of Markdown, such as using##Use to indicate a second-level title*Create an unordered list or use**Bold text and the system will automatically convert it into HTML that is recognized and beautifully displayed in the browser when the user visits the page.

-The convenience of this automatic rendering greatly improves the efficiency of content creators, allowing you to focus more on the content itself rather than the cumbersome layout work.
+The convenience of automatic rendering greatly improves the efficiency of content creators, allowing you to focus more on the content itself rather than on the繁琐 layout work.

-It is worth noting that the AnQiCMS Markdown editor not only supports basic syntax but also adds support for mathematical formulas and flowcharts.However, the rendering of these special elements requires the use of some third-party JavaScript libraries on the client side.
+It is noteworthy that the AnQiCMS Markdown editor not only supports basic syntax but also adds support for mathematical formulas and flowcharts.However, the rendering of these special elements requires the use of some third-party JavaScript libraries on the browser side.

-For example, if you want to display mathematical formulas in your article, you need to on your websitebase.htmlThe header area of the template file introduces the MathJax script:)
+For example, if you want to display mathematical formulas in your article, you need to use the feature on your website'sbase.html(Or your main template file) introduce the MathJax script in the header area:

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-Similarly, to render flowcharts, you need to introduce the Mermaid script:
+Similarly, if you need to render a flowchart, you need to introduce the Mermaid script:

 <script type="module">